PRISISM/blog/_posts/2017-03-06-building-type-poetry.md

 ### Optimizing

-My first order of business was to refacstor all API calls into a factory and inject it into all controllers.
+My first order of business was to refactor all API calls into a factory and inject it into all controllers.
 This way I was following best practices for Angular by separating the view from the business logic, while also creating a neater application.

 The next step was implementing a proper task runner in Gulp.
 To get started, I watched a fair bit of John Papa's [Pluralsight course](https://app.pluralsight.com/courses/javascript-build-automation-gulpjs).
 This was my first proper foray into task runners, only previously using it with wiredep for injecting dependencies.